Barry Docks railway station: History

 It was built after the Barry Railway Company was incorporated by Act of Parliament on 14 August 1884, for the construction of the Barry Docks.

 The company also ran Paddle Steamers from Barry Pier 2.5 mi rail miles beyond, to places across the Bristol Channel, but eventually sold out to the Bristol company of P & A Campbell.

 Services

+Rail

 Monday to Saturday daytimes there is a 15-minute frequency northbound to Cardiff Central and beyond (alternately to Merthyr Tydfil & Aberdare).
 Southbound, there are 3 trains per hour to Barry Island and an hourly service to Bridgend via Rhoose.

 Eastbound services connect at Cardiff Central for other valley lines, e.g. to Rhymney, Treherbert and Ebbw Vale town, the City Line trains that run between Radyr and Coryton, as well as the South Wales main line eastbound.
 The westbound Vale of Glamorgan branch gives a connection at Bridgend to the South Wales main line towards Swansea and to the Llynfi branch to Maesteg.

 On evenings and Sundays there is a generally a half-hourly service to Cardiff Central.
 Evenings there is an hourly service southbound to Barry Island and Bridgend whilst on Sundays half-hourly to Barry Island and every two hours to Bridgend.

+Bus

+A transport interchange adjacent to the station was constructed in a former car park for the Barry Dock Offices.
+It was completed in Summer 2023 following an investment of £3 million.
+There are currently no bus services calling at the interchange following the withdrawal of bus number 88.
+In November, it was announced that Adventure Travel would operate the B3 service from the Interchange, starting from 8 January.